UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## GitHub GUI
 >
-> Browse to your `umswc-project` repository on GitHub.
+> Browse to your `un-report` repository on GitHub.
 > Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
 > Hover over, and click on, the three buttons to the right of each commit.
 > What information can you gather/explore from these buttons?